 For your assignment you will need to assemble reference for your character, including different views that you can import into Blender to guide your modeling.
 Also consider supplemental views, textures, and details that will inform your character development.
 Include a brief synopsis of the character’s backstory in a panel on the character sheet.

 The character sheet is likely to be a good size, 1024 X 768 at a minimum.
-When you have uploaded the .png file of your character sheet to your web site, send an email with the URL to intromm@cs.stonybrook.edu, with “Character” in the subject line.
+Upload the .png file of your character sheet to the Brightspace assignment page and to your web site.
+Include the URL to the character sheet on your term project website on the Brightspace submission form.

 Rubric: